 Discounts or patronage refunds?
-While both discounts and patronage refunds are tangible member
+While both discounts and patronage refunds are tangible member benefits, and both generally benefit the owner in propor-

 Developing Best Practices

 The best practices discussed in this article are a result of a three-year project to analyze and learn from what has worked and what hasn't.